johndeniel/Estructura/README.md

 ## Dynamic Programming

 Discuss dynamic programming as an optimization technique for solving problems with overlapping subproblems.
-Provide examples and explain the concept of
+Provide examples and explain the concept of memoization.

+## Greedy Algorithms

+Explain greedy algorithms and their approach of making locally optimal choices.
+Provide examples of problems where greedy algorithms are applicable.

+## Recursion

+Introduce recursion and how it can be used to solve complex problems by breaking them down into smaller subproblems.
+Include the concept of base cases and recursive functions.

+## Common Algorithmic Problems

+List and briefly explain some common algorithmic problems like the knapsack problem, shortest path algorithms, and more.
+Provide references to where users can find in-depth explanations and solutions.

+## Additional Resources

+Provide links to external resources, online courses, books, and coding platforms where users can further expand their knowledge of data structures and algorithms.

+## Contributing

+If you'd like to contribute to this repository, please follow the guidelines in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

+## License

+This project is licensed under the [MIT License](https://github.com/johndeniel/DataVerse/blob/main/LICENSE.md).